janvanhelvoort/qvision-poll-it/README.md

 [![NuGet release](http://img.shields.io/nuget/v/Qvision.PollIt.svg)](https://www.nuget.org/packages/Qvision.PollIt/)
 [![MyGet Pre Release](https://img.shields.io/myget/janvanhelvoort/vpre/Qvision.PollIt.svg)](https://www.myget.org/feed/janvanhelvoort/package/nuget/Qvision.PollIt)

-Umbraco package that let's create and manage polls - [Gallery](Documentation/gallery.md)
+Umbraco package that enables you to create and manage polls - [Gallery](Documentation/gallery.md)

 ## Getting Started

 ### Installation

-> *Note:* This package has been developed against **Umbraco v7.6.0** and will support that version and above.
+> *Note:* This package has been developed for **Umbraco v7.6.0** and will support that version and above.

 #### NuGet package repository
 To [install from NuGet](https://www.nuget.org/packages/Qvision.PollIt), you can run the following command from within Visual Studio:

 	PM> Install-Package Qvision.PollIt

-There is also a [MyGet build](https://www.myget.org/feed/janvanhelvoort/package/nuget/Qvision.PollIt) - for bleeding-edge / development releases.
+There is also a [MyGet build](https://www.myget.org/feed/janvanhelvoort/package/nuget/Qvision.PollIt) - for development releases.

 #### After installation
 There will be a new section, 'Poll It'.
-If you can't see this section, you need to add the premisions for the users.
+If you can't see this section, you need to add the permissions for the users.
 Whitin this section, you can create and manage polls.
 ![Dashboard](Documentation/Screenshots/Section%20Dashboard.png)

 ## Usage

 ### Creating your first poll
-Within the new section, if you click on the `...` after Polls, you can select the `create` option.
-Now you are getting a blank edit screen.
+Within the new section, if you click on the `...` next to Polls, you can select the `create` option.
+This will result in a blank edit screen.
 ![Create](Documentation/Screenshots/Question%20Edit.png)

 ### Propery editor